-If you believe your loved one has suffered serious injury or died prematurely while a patient at Shriners Hospital for Children contact Rosenfeld Injury Lawyers now.
+If you believe your loved one has suffered serious injury or died prematurely while a patient at Shriners Hospital for Children contact Rosenfeld Injury Lawyers LLC now.
 Our skillful Chicago medical malpractice attorneys can provide legal representation to your family in a case involving mistreatment or neglect that happened at the hospital.

 Schedule your no obligation, free comprehensive financial case evaluation today by calling our Cook County medical malpractice law offices at (888) 424-5757.
 Our law firm does not require any upfront payment because we accept all medical malpractice mistreatment and neglect cases through contingency fee arrangements.